OBJECTIVE OF SEQUENCE: Be the first player to complete the needed sequences.

 END OF GAME

 The game ends when a player or team completes the needed number of sequences to win.
-For 2 players or 2 teams, this requires 2 sequences.
-For 3 players or 3 teams, this only requires one sequence.
+As mentioned, for 2 players or 2 teams, this requires 2 sequences.
+But for 3 players or 3 teams, this only requires one sequence.